ImogenWren/SBC_Testing/Test_LOG.md

 ## Test Log

 - Test Started at 09:57   09/01/23
+- All Hosts active:
-- All Hosts active EXCEPT odroid08 which will be replaced asap
+- Host 8 still looking unreliable so will be replaced ASAP
 -